 Jay Bigalke (email@example.com)

 Jay Bigalke is editor-in-chief of the Scott postage stamp catalogs and album line in addition to being editor-in-chief of Linn’s.

 Donna Houseman (firstname.lastname@example.org)

-Donna Houseman is editorial director of the Scott postage stamp catalogs, which include the 12-volume, worldwide Scott Standard Postage Stamp Catalogue, the Scott Specialized Catalogue of United States Stamps and Covers and the Scott Classic Specialized Catalogue of Stamps and Covers 1840-1940.
+Donna Houseman is editor-at-large of the Scott postage stamp catalogs, which include the 12-volume, worldwide Scott Standard Postage Stamp Catalogue, the Scott Specialized Catalogue of United States Stamps and Covers and the Scott Classic Specialized Catalogue of Stamps and Covers 1840-1940.
 She is the lead editor of the Scott Classic Specialized Catalogue of Stamps and Covers 1840-1940.
-Houseman has 45 years of professional editorial, reporting and writing experience in the stamp-hobby media.
+Houseman has 47 years of professional editorial, reporting and writing experience in the stamp-hobby media.

 She authored five best-selling Philatelic Gems books published by Linn’s, and edited and contributed to numerous other books, including the popular Linn’s U.S. Stamp Yearbook series.
 She developed and edited the Linn’s Handbook series.

 She was editor of Scott Stamp Monthly from 2007 until she joined the Scott catalog team in 2010.
 She has been the lead editor of the Scott Classic Specialized Catalogue of Stamps and Covers 1840-1940 since 2011.

 In 2017, Houseman was inducted into the American Philatelic Society Writers Unit No. 30 Hall of Fame.

 Houseman is a passionate collector of the stamps of Ireland, County Cork postal history and stampless covers, and Great Britain stamps used in Ireland.